aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ### Checkpoint:

+This Checkpoint only applies to step 1A where you are installing QnABot from CloudFormation template.

+If you are completing step 1B please proceed to running the commands below starting with Elasticsearch Service.
+You will not need to wait 25 minutes for setup to complete.

 The CloudFormation stack will take 25 minutes to launch.
 Periodically check on the stack creation process in the CloudFormation Dashboard.
 If no stack shows up immediately, click the refresh button at the top right hand corner of your screen.
 Your stack should show status **CREATE\_COMPLETE** in roughly 25 minutes.